hanhanwu/Hanhan_Data_Science_Resources2/README.md

       * Here's more details from the blog post: http://www.cerebralmastication.com/2010/09/principal-component-analysis-pca-vs-ordinary-least-squares-ols-a-visual-explination/
   * <b>Standard Deviation</b> – It is the amount of variation in the <b>population data</b>.
 It is given by σ. <b>Standard Error</b> – It is the amount of variation in the <b>sample data</b>.
 It is related to Standard Deviation as σ/√n, where, n is the sample size, σ is the standandard deviation of the <b>population</b>.
 A low standard deviation indicates that the data points tend to be close to the mean (also called the expected value) of the set, while a high standard deviation indicates that the data points are spread out over a wider range of values. <b>The standard deviation is the square root of the variance.</b>
   * 95% <b> confidence interval does not mean</b> the probability of a population mean to lie in an interval is 95%.
 Instead, 95% C.I <b>means that 95% of the Interval estimates will contain the population statistic</b>.
+    * "Margin of Error" is the half width of confidence interval.
+    * Larger the dataset, narrower the confidence interval is.
     * If a sample mean lies in the margin of error range then, it might be possible that its actual value is equal to the population mean and the difference is occurring by chance.
   * <b>Difference between z-scores and t-values</b> are that t-values are dependent on Degree of Freedom of a sample, and t-values use sample standard deviation while z-scores use population standard deviation.
   * <b>The Degree of Freedom</b> – It is the number of variables that have the choice of having more than one arbitrary value.
 For example, in a sample of size 10 with mean 10, 9 values can be arbitrary but the 10th value is forced by the sample mean.